Specializing in Laser Assisted skin Surgery

 Laser Assisted Excisions of Moles, Skin Lesions, Skin Tags

-Did you know that in our clinic we don’t use traditional scalpels?
+Did you know that we don’t use traditional scalpels in our clinic?

-CO2 Laser incision, excision, ablation, vaporization and coagulation are used widely in dermatology, plastic surgery, oral, general surgeries and many others.
+CO2 Laser incision, excision, ablation, vaporization and coagulation are used widely in dermatology, plastic surgery, oral surgery, general surgery, and many others.
 Since 1998, we have been successfully utilizing CO2 lasers in almost all skin surgeries.

-- Following post-operative instructions is extremely important in the first few weeks after your procedure
+- Following your provided post-operative instructions is extremely important in the first few weeks after your procedure

 - Remember that your healing wound is going to be extremely sensitive to muscle movement.
-For example: if you had an excision on your calf stay away from bicycling, running, squatting… Post excision sutures are strong and with excessive muscle tension they will slice through your tissue causing wound to rupture along a surgical incision.
+For example: if you had an excision on your calf, stay away from bicycling, running, squatting, or other strenuous activities.
+The sutures used after an excision are much stronger than your skin, and will tear through with too much muscle tension.

-- Avoiding constant irritation for a fresh scar is crucial in later stages of healing.
-Please remember it might take up to 6 months for skin heal and regenerate.
+- Avoid constant irritation for a fresh scar in later stages of healing.
+Please remember, it might take up to 6 months for skin heal and regenerate.

-Disclaimer: Every patient is unique; therefore cosmetic results can vary between patients.
-No two laser treatments will get same results – even if performed by same physician on patients with similar conditions.
+*Every patient is unique, and cosmetic results can vary between patients.
+No two laser treatments will get same results – even if performed by the same physician on patients with similar conditions.